Axyss/AutomatiK/FUTURE.md

 As you have already seen, I release minor updates quite often, and <b>I don't plan to stop doing It any time soon</b>.
 However, I would like to create some major updates to improve some parts and code new modules to make AutomatiK support new platforms.

-I also want to remember that If you have any <b>suggestion</b>, you can leave them in the <b>Issue</b> tab and use the "suggestion" label.
+I also want to remember that If you have any <b>suggestion</b>, you can leave them in the <b>Issue</b> tab using the "suggestion" label.